ibnufajar1994/ELT-PROJECT/README.md

 5. Hotel Information: Weekly updates
  - These don't change very frequently but need to be current

+**Question 5:**
+Which dimension do you think are most critical to track historical changes?

+**Possible Answer:**
+I believe the customers, airlines, and hotel  is the critical aspect need to be tracked over time.

+**Question 6:**
+ For these dimensions, do you need to keep a full history of all changes, or is it sufficient to know the current state and the previous state?

+**Possible Answer:**
+For customers, airlines, and hotels we need a full history as it's crucial for our product evolution analysis.
+For other dimensions, knowing the current and previous state should be sufficient.

+**Question 7:**
+How long do you need to retain historical data for these slowly changing dimensions?

+**Possible Answer:**
+We'd like to keep the history indefinitely, except for customers dimension.
+For customers, retaining history for the past 3 years should be sufficient.

 ## Declare Grain ##

   The level of detail at which data is stored in a fact table.
 When we declare the grain, we’re essentially specifying what one row in a fact table represents.
 This decision is critical because it affects the granularity of the data, the types of analysis that can be performed, and the overall size of the Data Warehouse.
 From the selected business process above, we can declare the grain as follow: